 Unfortunately, the long-term capital gains rules don't apply to tax-advantaged retirement accounts.
 When you withdraw from your tax-deferred account, you pay at your marginal rate, no matter how long you've held the investment.

 One of the ways you can get around this is to use a Roth account.
 A Roth IRA or a Roth 401(k) allows your earnings to grow tax-free.
 The downside, though, is that you have to invest with after-tax dollars.

 Your investable capital is smaller, but if tax rates go up later, you can be protected since you won't have to pay taxes on your earnings.
 For the self-employed, a Roth Solo 401(k) can offer the chance to sock away more money in this type of account.

 What about Tax-Efficient Investments?

 Some investments are more tax-efficient than others.
-Interest from municipal bonds are not usually taxed at the federal level.
-There are other investments (like dividend paying stocks) that sometimes come with preferred tax rates.
+Interest from municipal bonds is not usually taxed at the federal level.
+There are other investments (like dividend-paying stocks) that sometimes come with preferred tax rates.